 Tuition must be paid in order for your student to participate in class.
-Mini-Session tuition is due at the time of registration for the class.
 Monthly installment for the school year classes are due on or before the first class of the month.
 We have an autopay option, which comes out on the 5th of each month.

 Performance participation fees are as follows:

 The Nutcracker: $50 per student (due in October)

 Spring recital: $50-$70 per student, includes one costume to keep.
 (Duedate varies, depending on the level, but generally in February)